gmmorris/meze-docs/manipulating_children.md

 ```

 ## Manipulating Children
-All of the following manipulation functions are completely stand alone and receive your *children* prop as a first argument, so you can access them via the *Meze.Children* object, or use a direct reference to them.
+All of the following manipulation functions are completely stand alone and receive either your *children* prop or any array as a first argument, so you can access them via the *Meze.Children* object, or use a direct reference to them.

 Both of the following components will behave exactly the same.
 ```js